synotechai/.github/profile/docs/installation.md

 Note*: Offline operation requires prompt adjustments

 1. **Install Docker Desktop:**
-- Docker Desktop provides the runtime environment for Agent Flux, ensuring consistent behavior and security across platforms
+- Docker Desktop provides the runtime environment for Agent Syno, ensuring consistent behavior and security across platforms
 - The entire framework runs within a Docker container, providing isolation and easy deployment
 - Available as a user-friendly GUI application for all major operating systems